Skip to main content

 • Feature management platforms are the best choice for solving feature flag management problems and providing features that allow organizations to get the most out of feature flags.

 Looking for a feature flag platform to use?
 Try out ConfigCat.
-ConfigCat has a free-forever plan with a generous amount of features.
+ConfigCat has a forever free plan with a generous amount of features.
 It's a good fit for those starting out and those using feature flags on a small scale.

 For more feature flagging goodies, stay connected to ConfigCat on Twitter, Facebook, LinkedIn, and GitHub.